microsoft/az-deep-realtime-score/README.md

 ### Authors: Yan Zhang, Mathew Salvaris, and Fidan Boylu Uz

-# Deploy Deep Learning CNN on Kubernetes Cluster with GPUs - AML version
+# Deploy Deep Learning CNN on Kubernetes Cluster with GPUs using Azure Machine Learning
 ## Overview
 In this repository there are a number of tutorials in Jupyter notebooks that have step-by-step instructions on how to deploy a pretrained deep learning model on a GPU enabled Kubernetes cluster throught Azure Machine Learning (AML).
 The tutorials cover how to deploy models from the following deep learning frameworks: